AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

    * `documentID` | Number - Optional.
 The id of the source document.
 If missing, or negative, then the source is the active document.
    * `layerID` | Number - ***Required***.
 The id of the target layer.
 The target layer must be a pixel layer.
    * `imageData` | [PhotoshopImageData](#photoshopimagedata) - ***Required***.
 Value describing the pixel data.
    * `replace` | Boolean - Optional.
 Describes how pixels are added to the layer.
-If true, then exising pixels in the layer are discarded before adding new pixels.
+If true, then existing pixels in the layer are discarded before adding new pixels.
 If false, then the new pixels are added to the existing pixel content in the layer.
 The default value is true.
    * `targetBounds` | Object - Optional.
 The region where the pixels should be inserted.
 If the value is not provided, then pixels are inserted at the origin `(0, 0)` of the document.
 The provided object must include the following values: `left`, `top`.
 (Dimension keys `width` and `height` are not used.)
    * `commandName` | String - Optional.
 If provided then this name is used when creating an entry in the history panel.